 ‘Roo’s best new pal, Lumpy is all excited to trick-or-treat for the first time.
 That is, until Tigger warns them about the dreaded Gobloon who’ll turn you into a jaggedy lantern if he catches you.
 But if they catch the Gobloon before it catches them, they get to make a wish’.

-So, that’s 53 films or shows for you to watch so I’m going to stop there.
+So, that’s 55 Halloween films for kids for you to watch so I’m going to stop there.
 Have I missed one of your faves?
 Let me know if the comments!

 If you like this post you might also like: